Dmitrii-I/bash-template/README.md

 [Netlify](https://www.netlify.com) is also out of the picture because they [stopped](https://github.com/netlify/cli/issues/158#issuecomment-431160309) supporting HTTP.

 [Surge](https://surge.sh) on the other hand does allow both http and https, but the redirects/rewrites are a [paid feature](https://surge.sh/help/adding-redirects).
-We need redirects because we want to redirect all requests to `template.sh` file.
+We need redirects because we want to redirect requests for `index.html` to `template.sh` file.